 Snap the egg back together and have the child twist the egg around until they line up the matching answer.

-Fun educational game for young kids.
+What a fun educational game for young kids!

 Of course, if your child is pretty good with their addition facts or if you have older children, this game will work with subtraction, multiplication, and division facts, too.